bazaargaming/bazaarworldofgaming/INSTALL.md

 1. Run `rails runner DailyParseHelper.parse_all`.
 You should probably do this in a separate terminal window as this is a long-running process.

-2. Alternatively, if you want to only run the parser for a certain vendor, you can do the following.
+2. Alternatively, if you want to only run the parser for a certain vendor, you can do the following:

   * GameSale.where(:store => "INSERT STORE NAME HERE").destroy_all